I Can’t Stick to a Diet and I’m Glad!

 I’m sure there are people out there who have.
 All I’m saying is that I don’t know any of them.

 Just because diets don’t work doesn’t mean there’s no hope.
-I’m a believer in eating real food in real portions.
+I a believe in eating real food in real portions.
 I’m not perfect and my diet isn’t always perfect as much as I wish it was.
-I also have to exercise on a regular basis.
-I can’t eat everything I want—and I’m glad about that too.
-It’s forced me to learn to eat better and smarter.

 I’m so glad that I can’t stick to a diet.
 I haven’t been very successful in dieting but it’s forced me to learn to eat better and smarter.
 It took many years after the first time I felt fat to learn to not fear food.
 For ten years now, not only do I not fear food, I truly appreciate and enjoy what I eat.